-You can also use other grains in making your pasta like chestnut flour, maize flour, chickpea flours, rye, barley, buckwheat, and rice flours.
+You can also use other grains in making your pasta like chestnut flour, maize flour, chickpea flour, rye, barley, buckwheat, and rice flour.

 Other ingredients added to make pasta dough can include spices, spinach, tomato, herbs, cheese, mushrooms, and other seasonings.

-Also, not all pasta makes use of unleavened dough as the use of yeast-raised doughs exists in about nine different variants of pasta.
+Also, not all pasta makes use of unleavened dough as the use of yeast-raised dough exists in about nine different variants of pasta.